-Students taking on-line courses on a 'limited and emergency' basis may have access to the learning resource system.
-The Learning Resource System (LRS) maintains a collection of educational resources via on-line databases through the Library and Information Resources Network (LIRN).
+Students taking on-line courses on a 'limited and emergency' basis may have access to the Learning Resource System (LRS) that maintains a collection of educational resources via online databases through the Library and Information Resources Network (LIRN).
 The collection currently consists of books, industry publications, and various types of electronic materials.
 The book collection contains reference materials for each program, as well as general information and literary selections.
 The LRS maintains access to several scholarly journals.